Violent ’80s and ’90s Anime Defying Censorship Rules

 1986│OVA

-Guyver: Out of Control is an OVA that adapts Yoshiki Takaya’s Bio Booster Armor Guyver manga into a visceral action-packed anime.
+Guyver: Out of Control is an OVA that adapts Yoshiki Takaya’s Bio Booster Armor Guyver manga into a gory action-packed anime.
 The story follows Sho Fukamachi, a teenager who accidentally bonds with an alien bio-armor called the Guyver, giving him superhuman abilities and drawing him into a battle against monstrous creatures.
-The anime is noted for its intense violence and body horror, with gruesome transformations and brutal combat that leave little to the imagination.
-The visceral fight scenes and dark narrative make Guyver: Out of Control a memorable example of ‘80s anime that isn’t afraid to embrace its violent roots.
+The anime is noted for its ultra violence and body horror, with gruesome transformations and brutal combat that leave little to the imagination.
+The gory fight scenes and dark narrative make Guyver: Out of Control a memorable example of ‘80s anime that isn’t afraid to embrace its vi0lent roots.

 Guyver Out of Control anime